Ukraine Permission Extension scheme

 Information for guests

 The Government has also updated its guidance on Council Tax discounts for guests under the UPE visa.
-Previously, guests were eligible for a 50% Council Tax discount if they lived alone or if all adults in their household held a Homes for Ukraine (HfU) visa.
+Previously, Ukrainians on the Homes for Ukraine (HfU) scheme were eligible for a 50% Council Tax discount if they moved on from their sponsor / host and lived alone or all the adults in their household held a HfU visa.

 Under the new rules, this exemption will no longer apply once a guest transitions from an HfU visa to a UPE visa.
 However, the Council Tax system contains a range of discounts and disregards which may reduce a person's bill.